CT Pathway to IB for Ninth Grade and Tenth Grades

-Cherokee Trail High School provides a pre-IB program for grades 9 and 10.
-Students wishing to enroll in the pre-IB program must submit an application to be accepted into the program.
+Cherokee Trail High School provides a pre-Diploma pathway for grades 9 and 10.
+Students wishing to become IB students should submit an application to be accepted into the program.
 At the beginning of their junior year (11th grade), students may begin taking IB courses.

 IB for Eleventh and Twelfth Grades

 The International Baccalaureate (IB Programme) is a comprehensive and rigorous two year pre-university curriculum for junior and senior students leading to examinations for students 16 to 19 years of age.
 The general objectives of the IB program are to provide students with a balanced education; to facilitate geographic and cultural mobility; and to promote international understanding through a shared academic experience.
 The student who satisfies its demands demonstrates a strong commitment to learning, both in terms of the mastery of subject content and the development of the skills and discipline necessary for success in the competitive world.
 Some CT Pre-IB and all IB courses receive weighted grades at CTHS.

 Advantages of Receiving an IB Diploma